mavost/docker-infrastructure/README.md

-# A simple docker-compose template
+# A simple base of docker infrastructure

 Revision: August 2022

 **keywords**: software-architecture

 *contacts*: Markus von Steht

+## Description

+The stack contains the following modules:

+- [Portainer](https://www.portainer.io/) to monitor and administer what is happening with docker
+- [Treafik](https://traefik.io/) to monitor and administer the networking namespace

 ## Running the Docker compose pipeline